Castles in Great Britain and Ireland: Economy and society

 A number of royal castles, from the 12th century onwards, formed an essential network of royal storehouses in the 13th century for a wide range of goods including food, drink, weapons, armour and raw materials.
 Castles such as Southampton, Winchester, Bristol and the Tower of London were used to import, store and distribute royal wines.
-The English royal castles also became used as gaols – the Assize of Clarendon in 1166 insisted that royal sheriffs establish their own gaols and, in the coming years, county gaols were placed in all the shrieval royal castles.
-Conditions in these gaols were poor and claims of poor treatment and starvation were common; Northampton Castle appears to have seen some of the worst abuses.
+The English royal castles also became used as jails – the Assize of Clarendon in 1166 insisted that royal sheriffs establish their own jails and, in the coming years, county jails were placed in all the shrieval royal castles.
+Conditions in these jails were poor and claims of poor treatment and starvation were common; Northampton Castle appears to have seen some of the worst abuses.

 The development of the baronial castles in England were affected by the economic changes during the period.
 During the 13th and 14th centuries the average incomes of the English barons increased but wealth became concentrated in the hands of a smaller number of individuals, with a greater discrepancy in incomes.
 At the same time the costs of maintaining and staffing a modern castle were increasing.
 The result was that although there were around 400 castles in England in 1216, the number of castles continued to diminish over the coming years; even the wealthier barons were inclined to let some castles slide into disuse and to focus their resources on the remaining stock.
 The castle-guard system faded into abeyance in England, being replaced by financial rents, although it continued in the Welsh Marches well into the 13th century and saw some limited use during Edward I's occupation of Scotland in the early 14th century.